DaveWM/dave-martin-blog/content/posts/building-a-cli-application-in-elixir.md

 I use [Clojure](https://clojure.org/) for my day-to-day work, but I wanted to try out a different language.
 Also, Clojure's slow startup time makes it slightly suboptimal for CLI applications.
 I initially decided on [Haskell](https://www.haskell.org/).
 I'd previously only written a few small scripts in Haskell, and was eager to see how I fared writing a full application.
 Unfortunately, to my despair I quickly found myself bogged down in type errors.
 I quickly abandoned Haskell after realising that either it's too hard to use for small applications, or that I lack the necessary brainpower to use it properly.

-I started looking instead for a dynamically typed language that would be suitable for building a CLI.
+I started looking instead for a dynamically typed language that would be suitable .
 I found this in [Elixir](https://elixir-lang.org/ "Elixir Language").
 Elixir is a dynamically typed, functional language with a Ruby style syntax.
 It runs on the Erlang VM (BEAM) and has been going since 2012, so it's a fairly mature language.
 The Erlang VM starts up very quickly, so it's a good fit for CLI applications.
 It has a nice interactive REPL (IEx), plus a few features inspired by Clojure such as macros and protocols.
 All this made the language very appealing, so I decided to give it a go.

+**Getting Started**

 Elixir's build tool is called [Mix](https://hexdocs.pm/mix/1.12/Mix.html).
 Mix manages your project's dependencies, compiles your application, runs tests, and can generate new project skeletons.
 To get started, all you need to do is install Elixir and Mix, then run `mix new [application name]`.
 This generates a basic project structure like this: